dmenne/breathtestshiny/README.md

 ## Docker image

+The images cannot be compiled on the Docker hub because the build runs out of memory in the standard configuration.

 ### Installing Docker
 - Docker works best on Windows 10 64-bit where it can be run as a native application;  on earlier Windows 64-bit versions, Docker requires the Oracle Virtual Box which is automatically installed.
 - For Windows 10, you can get the installer from the [Docker store](https://store.docker.com/editions/community/docker-ce-desktop-windows).
 For earlier versions of Windows, use the [Docker toolbox](https://www.docker.com/products/docker-toolbox).
 For installation details, see [here](https://docs.docker.com/docker-for-windows/install/).
 - Linux users know how to install Docker anyway.
 - Docker should have at least 2 GB of memory; on Windows, use Settings from the Docker tray icon.
+If you want to build the Docker image, you need at least 4 GB and 2 cores; strange error messages will confused you horribly when memory is low.

 ### Installing `breathtestshiny`